New Resource

 My Final Verdict After Testing VideoProc

 VideoProc is an affordable, performance-oriented Topaz alternative that blends AI upscaling with video conversion and basic editing.
-It targets individual creators and small studios that need reliable 200–400% upscaling, denoising, and stabilization without the heavier system demands or premium pricing of Topaz, making it a strong choice when budget and ease of use matter as much as raw enhancement quality.
+It targets individual creators and small studios that need reliable 200–400% upscaling, denoising, and stabilization without the premium pricing of Topaz — making it strong when budget and ease of use matter as much as raw enhancement quality.
+For 8K/16K workflows or professional-grade output, UniFab is still a better pick.

-HitPaw Video Enhancer is another great AI-powered Topaz AI alternative that effortlessly enhances video quality by up to 8K resolution.
-It supports various AI models like Denoise, Animation, Face, and Colorize for specific enhancements.
-It features batch processing, GPU acceleration, and a user-friendly interface, catering to beginners and professionals looking for high-quality video enhancements.
+HitPaw Video Enhancer is another AI-powered Topaz AI alternative that enhances video quality up to 8K.
+It supports AI models like Denoise, Animation, Face, and Colorize for specific enhancements.
+Features include batch processing, GPU acceleration, and a user-friendly interface — catering to both beginners and professionals.

 Pros

-Offer 7 AI models: Colorize, Stabilize, Frame Interpolation, Color Enhancement, Denoise
+• ✅ 7 AI models: Colorize, Stabilize, Frame Interpolation, Denoise, etc.

 Cons

 HitPaw is a professional Topaz alternative with a beginner-friendly interface and a rich catalog of AI models for denoising, animation, face enhancement, and colorization.
-It is best for users who want a wide variety of “one-click” AI looks and are comfortable with ongoing subscription fees instead of a single lifetime purchase, trading some fine-tuning power for simplicity and flexibility.
-For more details, check out this article: HitPaw vs Topaz.
+Best for users who want a wide variety of "one-click" AI looks and don't mind paying ~$30 more for a lifetime license than UniFab.
+Read our full HitPaw vs Topaz comparison for head-to-head tests.

 Free & Open-Source Topaz AI Alternative